koopa31/Svetlana_documentation/docs/source/usage.rst

 Prediction of an image
 ~~~~~~~~~~~~~~~~~~~

 You can choose to predict only the image you are visualizing.
 Therefore, the prediction mask is going to be displayed.
 You can tick a case to also provide confidence masks explained above.
+Once the classification has been processed, you can click on *save objects statistics* to generate a xlsx file containing
+morphological features of the classified objects in this image.

 Prediction of a batch of images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~